What Happens If You Violate a Restraining Order in California?

 What Happens If a Restraining Order Is Not Served?

-Usually, restraining order forms contain the following:
+Usually, these forms contain the following:

 - The hearing’s date and time